oberth-effect/nfpl800-zapocet/README.md

 However, the calculation approach was slightly different.
 The equations are represented as abstract Terms allowing for a symbolic manipulation and greater abstraction of the mathematical operations.
-This comes with some performance penalties, due to recursive evaluation.
+This comes with some performance penalties due to recursive evaluation;
 See [Possible Enhancements](#possible-enhancements).
+However, for most calculations the performance is surprisingly good even with the naive implementation.

 The code was written with the 'Functional Core & Imperative Shell' approach in mind; therefore, most data structures are treated as immutable.